margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "The understanding that the Ego is Mind, and that there is but one Mind or intelligence, begins at once to destory the errors of mortal sense and to supply the truth of immortal sense.
 This understanding makes the body harmonious; it makes the nerves, bones, brain, etc., servants, instead of masters."

-* A prisoner of the Lord, not chained to anything or anyone else
+* A prisoner of the Lord, not chained to anything or anyone else, or false sense, or guilt, or opinions

 "I therefore, the prisoner of the Lord, beseech you that ye walk worthy of the vocation wherewith ye are called,' "With all lowliness and meekness, with longsuffering, forbearing one another in love;